The Force is Strong in Los Angeles

 Whether it's May the 4th (aka Star Wars Day) or any time of year, the Entertainment Capital of the World offers many ways for fans to celebrate Star Wars.

-All events take place on Saturday, May 4, 2024 unless otherwise noted.
+All events take place on Sunday, May 4, 2025 unless otherwise noted.

 Academy Museum of Motion Pictures

-May the 4th Celebration: Across the Galaxy
+May the 4th Celebration: Exploring the Galaxy

 Is the Force strong with you?
-Whether you’re a Padawan, Jedi or Sith, all will unite for the May the 4th Celebration: Across the Galaxy - a fun-filled day that includes a Droid meet & greet, all-ages workshop, community mural, screenings, and more in a galaxy far, far away.
+Whether you’re a Padawan, Jedi or Sith, all will unite for the May the 4th Celebration: Across the Galaxy - a fun-filled day that includes a droid meet & greet, all-ages workshop, community mural, screenings, and more in a galaxy far, far away.
+Be sure to dress up in your best Star Wars–inspired costumes!

 SCHEDULE